StanfordPascal/Pascal/README.md

 # Pascal

 New Stanford Pascal Compiler

 This is the new Stanford Pascal Compiler.
 It runs on Windows, OS/2, Linux, MacOs and probably on every other system that has a C Compiler, because the generated P-Code is interpreted by the P-Code interpreter PCINT.

 It also runs on the IBM-Mainframe, on the operating systems MVS and CMS (on Hercules) and on today's z/OS, too, although limited to AMODE 24, at the moment.
 The P-Code is translated to 370 machine code, there.

 On Windows, you can run the compiler using PP.CMD, which is part of the repository.

-For more information:
-http://bernd-oppolzer.de/job9.htm
-https://www.facebook.com/StanfordPascal/
+For more information, see the Stanford Pascal compiler website: http://bernd-oppolzer.de/job9.htm or the New Stanford Pascal compiler Facebook page: https://www.facebook.com/StanfordPascal/